About Jack DeSalvo

 Several European and American tours with Ronald Shannon Jackson followed with what was to be the horn-less version of the Decoding Society, a band that included bassists Ramon Pooser and Conrad Mathieu and guitarists DeSalvo and the late Jef Lee Johnson.
-While in Europe DeSalvo met and played with many European and American musicians including Peter Brötzmann in Wuppertal and with Miles’ then current band at Club Rémont in Warsaw.
+While in Europe DeSalvo met and played with many European and American musicians including Peter Brötzmann in Wuppertal and with Miles Davis’ then current band at Club Rémont in Warsaw.

 DeSalvo is featured on Jackson’s legendary recording Red Warrior (Knit Classics KCR-3032/orig.
 Axiom) with Jack playing electric and slide guitar as well as playing mandolin on the bonus track Harmolodic Christmas.

 Soon after came Transparencies (Bellaphon CDLR-45057) with Karl Berger on vibes, piano and balafon, Jack on electric, 12-string and classical guitars, Anthony Cox on double-bass and Tom Tedesco on drums and percussion recorded in Carla Bley’s Grog Kill Studio.